vin-nag/vin-nag.github.io/README.md

 ## About Me
 I am pursuing a MASc degree with research focused on testing machine learning models at scale.
 I believe my passion for learning, curiosity, technical knowledge and relevant industry and management experience makes me an ideal machine learning scientist candidate.
-Looking for full time positions starting September 2021.

 ## Education
 Candidate for MASc: University of Waterloo (Supervisor: Dr. Vijay Ganesh, GPA: 4.0)